Cohomology of generalized configuration spaces: Twisted commutative cochains

 by the subcomplex of singular cochains which are zero on some open cover of $X$, and the quotient map $C^\bullet(X,R)\to C^\bullet(X,R)/C_0^\bullet(X,R)$ is a weak equivalence of $\mathbb E_\infty$-algebras.
 Also, the sheafification of $C^\bullet(-,R)$ is flabby and its derived global sections are just its global sections.
 On the other hand we claim that $\hocolim_{\I} R\Gamma^\otimes(X,R)\cong R\Gamma(X,R)$ as $\mathbb E_\infty$-algebras; indeed, this follows from $R\Gamma^\otimes(X,R)$ being a fibrant $\I$-algebra. \end{rem}

 \begin{rem} Richter and Sagave \cite{richtersagave} have recently constructed a dg $\I$-algebra model for the cochains on a space by completely different methods.
-Our sheaf-theoretically defined functor $R\Gamma^\otimes$ offers an alternative to their construction. \end{rem}
+Our sheaf-theoretically defined functor $R\Gamma^\otimes$ offers an alternative to their construction.
+After this paper appeared on the arXiv, Chataur and Cirici \cite{chataurcirici} have constructed a functor $\mathbb R_{\EuScript E}\Gamma$ associated to any cofibrant $\mathbb E_\infty$-operad $\EuScript E$, quasi-isomorphic to $R\Gamma$ and taking sheaves of $\EuScript E$-algebras to $\EuScript E$-algebras. \end{rem}